barriosjorge/gmt_docs/src/software_development/installation.rst

 EtherCAT is a high-speed Fieldbus communication system used for real-time control.
 The following configuration steps should be used as a guide when configuring EtherCAT communications.

+A real-time kernel is required for EtherCAT communication.
+The real-time kernel installation steps are provided above.

 For the installation example below, we use the following network interfaces:

   * enp4s0 - EtherCAT Master (Primary)